 However, we weren’t allowed bring in our cameras and even our bags.
 Upon walking towards the Mansion, you will be lead to a building where all the lockers are.
 You will be instructed to leave all your belongings except your wallet in the locker until you have finished visiting the mansion.
 But all is not lost, you will still be able to take pictures of the beautiful exterior of the mansion.

 Inside the mansion, you will see the luxury items of the King and you can imagine what the King’s lifestyle was like during that era.
-Items like royal paintings, type writers, beautifully crafted closets, carpets, furniture, antique vases and more were there just to name a few.
+Items like royal paintings, type writers, beautifully crafted closets, carpets, rugs like those turkish rugs, furniture, antique vases and more were there just to name a few.
 The mansion is extremely huge and it has about 72 rooms which we wouldn’t be able to visit all of them.
 It was built in 1900 but the King stayed there only for five years.
 In 1932, Vimanmek Palace was used only as a storage place of the Bureau of the Royal Household.

 After visiting the mansion, we took a stroll along the huge Dusit Park.
 The landscape in the park was very well kept and maintained.
 There were some odd decorations in the Park, like canons and even Chinese designs as well.
 We also passed by a few museums along the way.
 There were the 2 buildings that houses the photography galleries of the current Thai King, King Rama IX.
 Then we reached another structure.
 This structure was an ornate building with beautifully carved floral motifs on panels adorning the gables and eaves.